Faron Young: Career

-The same year, Young switched to Mercury Records and drifted musically, but by the end of the decade he had returned to his sound including "Wine Me Up".
-Released in 1971, waltz-time ballad "It's Four in the Morning" written by Jerry Chesnut was one of Young's records and his last number one hit, also becoming his only major success in the United Kingdom, where it peaked at No. 3 on the pop charts.
-By the mid-1970s his records were becoming overshadowed by his behavior, making headlines in 1972 when he was charged with assault for spanking a girl in the audience at a concert in Clarksburg, West Virginia, who he claimed spat on him, and for other later incidents.
-In the mid-70s, Young was the spokesman for BC Powder.
+The same year, Young switched to Mercury Records and drifted musically, but by the end of the decade, he had returned to his sound, including "Wine Me Up".
+Released in 1971, the waltz-time ballad "It's Four in the Morning", written by Jerry Chesnut, was one of Young's best records and his last number-one hit, also becoming his only major success in the United Kingdom, where it peaked at number three on the UK Singles Chart.

+By the mid-1970s, his records were becoming overshadowed by his behavior, making headlines in 1972, when he was charged with assault for spanking a girl in the audience at a concert in Clarksburg, West Virginia, whom he claimed spat on him, and for other later incidents.
+In the mid-1970s, Young was the spokesman for BC Powder.

 Young signed with MCA Records in 1979; the association lasted two years.
-Nashville independent label Step One Records signed him in 1988 where he recorded into the early 1990s (including a duet album with Ray Price), then withdrew from public view.
+Nashville independent label Step One Records signed him in 1988, where he recorded into the early 1990s (including a duet album with Ray Price), then withdrew from public view.
 Although country acts including BR549 were putting his music before audiences in the mid-1990s, Young apparently felt the music industry, which had undergone a revolution of sorts in 1991, had mostly rejected him.

 Faron Young's son Robyn followed him into the country music business starting in 1975.
 Robyn was the main headliner at his father's night club, Faron Young's Jailhouse.
-In the early 1980s Robyn began touring with his father, performing as an opening act.
+In the early 1980s, Robyn began touring with his father, performing as an opening act.